social-media-ethics-automation/book/book_contents/appendix/alternate_apis/ch2_03_07_details_of_bot.md

-# Understanding the Twitter Bot Code
+# Ch 2.3.7 Understanding the Twitter Bot Code

 Let's look more at that program that posts one tweet.